 When empathy is at the center of solutions, it’s apparent in the finished product.
 Customers can tell and they feel understood.
 This drives better innovation and sets businesses apart in the marketplace.

-Design Thinking also guides teams to innovate instead of relying on the same repetitive thoughts.
+The stages of Design Thinking also guide teams to innovate instead of relying on the same repetitive thoughts.
 The process provides the freedom to innovate with the directions that provide a framework for thinking.
 It focuses on the humans who need solutions and keeps their emotions and behaviors at the center of innovation.
 The great juggernauts of the modern age—Apple, Microsoft, Tesla, etc.—use Design Thinking to create elegant solutions to human issues.
 That’s why using a well-designed product feels so good as a customer: we feel we had a part in its genesis.